 In addition, Regents’ bylaw 1.14 Regental and Executive-Senior Officer Conflict of Interest Policy provides access to supplemental procedures for handling potential conflicts of interest involving a member of the Board of Regents or the president.

 The University’s conflict of interest and conflict of commitment policies are part of the University’s comprehensive compliance program.
 See section 7.C Norms, Policies, and Regulations Guiding Scholarship and Research for an overview of this important University effort.
-For additional information, visit the Conflict of Interest section of the online Compliance Resource Center.
+For additional information, visit the Conflict of Interest section of the online Ethics, Integrity & Compliance.

 Policies, Regulations, Statutes, and Procedures Concerning Employees’ Outside Interests and Related Issues

 - State of Michigan Statute (P.A.
 317 of 1968)

 The State of Michigan statute on avoidance of Conflict of Interest prevents University employees from contracting with the University, either individually or on behalf of external business entities in which the University employee has an interest, unless the terms of any such proposed contract are disclosed in full to the executive officers and approved in advance by a two-thirds vote of the Regents.

 - Conditions governing permissible outside employment of a full-time instructional faculty member, including external consulting, are set forth in bylaw 5.12.
 Each of the governing faculties of the University is authorized to formulate unit policies implementing the bylaw.
 See also SPG 201.65-0 and sections 9.E “Working Outside the University”.

 - Bylaw 5.13 describes University policy regarding the holding of public office (either elective or appointive) by a University staff member.